aantti/sb-test-auth/README.md

     - There's a row in the `only_auth_users_can_read` table for a non-existing user_id that noone can read (check via table editor in the UI)

+   Before signing up or signing in:

 <img width="1006" height="736" alt="not-logged-in" src="https://github.com/user-attachments/assets/c2c66b9d-dcf6-453d-af1d-3a2e3955c39d" />

+   After signing in and adding data:

 <img width="1007" height="737" alt="logged-in" src="https://github.com/user-attachments/assets/1b7e16f2-e2d0-4503-a084-7a62cc781d72" />